Wacky-Mole/WackysDatabase/README.md

     Q: How can I export material without _mat suffix ?
 I succeeded to export draugr_mat, but how for goblin or greydwarves ?
         A: It's is unfortunely not possible right now to get all of the mats because of how the devs named and made different things.
             If you have access to Unity you could look at the files themselves.

+    Q: What lines can I delete or how can I make somethings empty?
+        A: This is a long answer, but most lines in the YAMLS can be deleted.
+Only the required ones need to be in the files, when the line is deleted the computer interprets that as a null value.
+            Null is like I don't know, so I don't care, use the orginal values.
+To delete the existing values you will use either '' for strings, "delete" for SE Effects or "-" for multiliners.

+    Q: How do I make custom Icons?
+        A: Make a png or jpeg 64 x 64 px.
+Put it in Icons folder.
+In the customIcon line, put the filename. ie. wacky.png

 </details>